Hanna-Slesarska/next-netlify-starter/content/The-Benefits-of-Adopting-a-Senior-Cat.md

+---
+title: The Benefits of Adopting a Senior Cat
+date: 2023-12-17T19:31:20.591Z
+post:
-The Benefits of Adopting a Senior Cat: Why Older Felines Make Great Pets
+  - description: Why Older Felines Make Great Pets
+---

 When it comes to adopting a new feline companion, many people gravitate towards kittens, drawn in by their playful antics and boundless energy.